hrealinho/discord-bot/README.md

 # Discord Bot
 **NOT READY FOR PRODUCTION**
- Simple song playing discord bot to test some APIs.
+ Simple song playing discord bot to test some APIs using discord.js to interact with the Discord API.
  Yes, the code _does_ suck.
  Currently using youtube to play the songs.

  ## FEATURES:
  - custom prefix
- - youtube playing with song queues
+ - youtube playing with song queue

 TODO >
  - stop ???,